-Virechan is one among the five therapeutic procedure of panchakarma.
-It is the medicated purgation therapy which cleans the toxin from the gastro-intestinal tract, liver and gall bladder.
-It also removes the toxin from the blood and thus purifies the bllod.
-Virechana is mainly indicated for the disorders related to pitta.
+Virechan is one among the five therapeutic procedures of panchakarma.
+It is a medicated purgation therapy which cleanses the gastro-intestinal tract, liver and gall bladder from toxins.
+It also removes toxins from the blood and thus purifies the blood.
+Virechan is mainly indicated for the disorders related to pitta.
 It pacifies the pitta dosha and thus its disorders.
-It can be adopted as the preventive procedure in sharad (winter) season as it is the season of aggravation of the pitta dosha.
+It can be adopted as a preventive procedure in sharad (winter) season as it is the season of aggravation of the pitta dosha.

-1) Prior the procedure the patient is subjected to oleation and sudation therapy in order to bring the doshas to the abdomen.
+1) Prior to the procedure, the patient is subjected to oleation and sudation therapies in order to bring the doshas to the abdomen.

-2) Then on basis of the constitutional analysis, abdomen assessment, age, mental conditions the dose and medicinal herb is decided and patient is subjected to purgation.
+2) Then on basis of the constitutional analysis, abdomen assessment, age, mental conditions, the dose and medicinal herb are decided and the patient is subjected to purgation.

-3) The patient is asked to maintain the frequency chart and the consistency of the motion to analysis the effect of the dose.
+3) The patient is asked to maintain a frequency chart and the consistency of the motion to analyse the effect of the dose.

-4) More the frequency more the effect of the dose which is consider as the perfect purgation therapy.
+4) More the frequency more the effect of the dose which is consider as a perfect purgation therapy.

-1) Detoxification of the toxins from the body and thus promotes the good health.
+1) Detoxification of the toxins from the body and thus promotes good health.

-2) Detoxify the toxins from the liver and hence regulates the proper metabolism.
+2) Detoxify the toxins from the liver and hence regulates proper metabolism.

-3) Benefits in skin disorders, uticarial rashes, allergies.
+3) Beneficial in skin disorders, urticarial rashes, allergies.

-4) Gouts, rheumatism purgation is classically said to be best.
+4) In case of Gout, rheumatism, purgation is classically said to be the best.

-6) Reduces the weight by removing the excessive fat from the abdomen.
+6) Reduces weight by removing excessive fat from the abdomen.

 1) Rheumatic arthritis